simul/simul.github.io/changelist.md

 Version 4.3
 ---
+Mon 05 Oct : Update to ExternalStruct to include WindowGrid and LightingMode.
+Fix to Sequencer.
+Disabled Random Seed
+Fri 02 Oct : Added Save/Load functions to Aurora.
+Fri 02 Oct : Fix layout in UnityPluginInterface.h and commit Platform ptr.
+Fri 02 Oct : SetShowAuroraeControls() added to disable in Engine.
+Aurora values added ExternalRenderValues.
+Aurora is now solely in SkyKeyframer
 Wed 30 Sep : Fixing minor issues and adding missing image on blueprint page
 Wed 30 Sep : Updating FAQ as Niagara information was incorrect
 Wed 30 Sep : Update to blueprint pages - adding in Create / delete of keyframe and layers - as well as new map texture location and nodes